Industrial Accidents Cause Thousands of Workplace Injuries

 According to compiled statistics from an international labor organization (ILO), more than 2.3 million accidental deaths occur globally each year as a result of workplace accidents and work-related diseases.
 The industries most commonly affected are the following:

-Joe Lyon is an experienced Ohio catastrophic injury and product liability lawyer accepting industrial accident cases nationwide.
+Joe Lyon is an experienced Cincinnati catastrophic injury lawyer and Ohio product liability attorney accepting industrial accident cases nationwide.

 Equipment rollovers and falls are the main causes of injury and death in industry.
 For workers on foot, being struck by heavy equipment or trucks are major causes of death.